Gubbio: Umbria’s medieval gem and charming ‘City of Madmen’

 #3 Roman Theater

-The Roman Theater of Gubbio was built around 20 BC during the reign of Emperor Augustus.
-It was the second-largest theater in the Roman Empire, second only to Teatro Marcello in Rome.
+Just outside Gubbio's old city walls, remnants of an ancient Roman theater await you.
+Built around 20 BC during the reign of Emperor Augustus, it was the second-largest theater in the Roman Empire.
+It was surpassed only by Teatro di Marcello in Rome!

-Contrary to what is claimed on several websites, the theater of Gubbio was not an amphitheater.
-Roman theaters were semi-circular and used to host events such as plays and orations.
-The prefix 'amphi-' means double.
-So, an amphitheater is a 'double theatre' and has a round or slightly oval shape, like the Colosseum.
+Several websites claim that the theater of Gubbio was an amphitheater, but that's not true.
+Roman theaters were semi-circular and used for events like plays and speeches.
+The prefix "amphi-" means double.
+So, an amphitheater is basically a "double theater" with a round or slightly oval shape, just like the Colosseum.

 Teatro Romano di Gubbio from above, the original semi-circular shape is still clearly visible

-Gubbio's Roman theater originally had two rows of arches.
-Today only the lower arches and some of the upper ones remain standing.
-The seating section (cavea) could host around 6.000 spectators.
-This stresses the great importance of the theater and the city at that time.
-In the turmoil that followed the fall of the Roman Empire, Gubbio was subjected to barbarian invasions and the theater was reused as a defensive structure.
-Luckily the theater is still in relatively good shape and definitely worth a visit!
+Gubbio's theater originally featured two rows of arches.
+Today, only the lower arches and some of the upper ones still stand.
+The seating section (cavea) could accommodate around 6,000 spectators.
+This highlights the theater's significance and the city's prominence at that time.
+After the fall of the Roman Empire, Gubbio experienced barbarian invasions.
+As a result, the theater was reused as a defensive structure.
+Fortunately, the theater remains in relatively good condition.

 Address: Viale Teatro Romano, Gubbio (Google Maps)

-Entry fees: Entrance to the theater is €3,-
+Entry fees: Admission to the theater is €3,-

 #4 San Francesco della Pace

-Hidden away on Via Giorgio Mastro is the church of San Francesco della Pace.
-It looks like an average house with a simple wooden door and a balcony from the outside.
-If you didn't know there's a church inside, you’ probably walk right past it.
+Tucked away on Via Giorgio Mastro, you'll find the Church of San Francesco della Pace.
+From the outside, it resembles an average house with a simple wooden door and a balcony.
+If you didn't know there was a church inside, you'd probably walk right past it.

-To be honest, the church's interior isn't that noteworthy either.
-Gubbio's other churches, like the Chiesa di San Francesco (Google Maps) and Chiesa di San Pietro (Google Maps) are much more interesting.
-Then why did I add this church to this post?
-Well, because the church of San Francesco della Pace was built on the cave where, according to tradition, the tamed Wolf of Gubbio lived.
-This wolf plays an important role in Gubbio's history and that of San Francesco.
+Honestly, the interior of the church isn't particularly impressive either.
+Other churches in Gubbio, like the Chiesa di San Francesco (Google Maps) and the Chiesa di San Pietro (Google Maps), offer more inspiring architecture and art.
+So why did I include this church in my post?
+Because the church of San Francesco della Pace was built on the cave where, according to tradition, the tamed Wolf of Gubbio lived.
+This wolf holds an important place in Gubbio's history and in the story of San Francesco.
 Let me explain.

 Image text